FlowFuse/flowfuse/docs/contribute/adding-template-settings.md

  1. When creating/editing a template.
-    All options are available and there is a dropdown that lets the user set the policy on the setting (which controls whether a project is allowed to override the setting)
+    All options are available and there is a dropdown that lets the user set the policy on the setting (which controls whether an instance is allowed to override the setting)
- 2. When editing project settings.
+ 2. When editing instance settings.
     All options are shown, but only lets the user modify those that the template policy allows to be changed.